dsnlab/ACE/README.md

 Jenn Pfeifer (University of Oregon, Center for Translational Neuroscience, Psychology; @jennDSN) Cecile Ladouceur (University of Pittsburgh, Psychiatry and Psychology; @CD_Ladouceur)

-This repo is designed to track and facilitate research on adolescent responses to the COVID-19 pandemic.
+This repo is designed to track and facilitate research on adolescent experiences and responses to the COVID-19 pandemic.

 If you share the tracker, please link to this page, so we have redundancy in the case of any Google Sheets problems.